wannn-sion95/wannn-sion95/README.md

 ###

 <h2 align="left">About Me:</h2>
-  <h3>Student at Electronic Engineering Polytechnic Institute of Surabaya</h3>
+  <h3>Student at Electronic Engineering Polytechnic Institute of Surabaya and I am taking a Applied Bachelor's degree in Telecommunications Engineering</h3>
 </br>